elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 A frequent example of this usage of multi-clause functions is when developers mix unrelated business logic into the same function definition.
 Such functions often have generic names or too broad specifications, making it difficult for maintainers and users of said functions to maintain and understand them.

 Some developers may use documentation mechanisms such as `@doc` annotations to compensate for poor code readability, however the documentation itself may end-up full of conditionals to describe how the function behaves for each different argument combination.
+This is a good indicator that the clauses are ultimately unrelated.

 ```elixir
 @doc """